alshedivat/al-folio/_posts/2023-01-05-GradientDescendingCoreg.md

-**From 1 minutes to 1 seconds!  it could be from 14 minutes to 5 seconds as well.**
+The examples indicate that time reducing **from 1 minutes to 1 seconds!**  It could be from 14 minutes to 5 seconds.
 Now lets looks at some real datasets.
-Co-registering **Arctic DEM and DTM1.**
+Co-registering **Arctic DEM and DTM1**.

 ```python
 ## DTM1